na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ------ | :----:
 *Worn Item: Empty* | Empty
 *Equipped Item: Empty* | Empty
 1. Crystal Blade | A small, sharp shard of crystal fashioned into a blade with a leafy grip, glued with tree sap.
+An ineffective weapon, but an effective tool.
-2. TM135 Flash | A TM containing the Move Flash.
+2. Shattered TM135 Flash | A TM which contained the Move Flash.
+A long, jagged crack spirals down the flat of the disc.
-3. Empty | None
+3. Chargestone | A sizable stone which glows with energy when force is imparted onto it.
+It refracts light with a strong shine.
-4. Empty | None
+4. Chargestone Dust | Grains of a shattered Chargestone which sparkle faintly even in shadow.

 ***